KoTaetae/zomato-landing-page/README.md

 # This is a zomato landing page clone

-This is "html & css"
+This is new setup branch